Sum sales by year using SUMIFS

 The result is the total amount of sales that took place in 2017.
 If you drag down the formula it will calculate the yearly sales for 2018 and 2019.

 How this formula works to sum by date

 The first argument we need to provide is the range that contains the values we want to sum, also called “sum_range”.
 Then, we have to provide the conditions in pairs.

-"dates" (B7:B106) to check if the transaction took place between January 1st and December 31st on the year.
+"dates" (B7:B106) to check if the transaction took place between the two dates composing our interval: January 1st and December 31st of the selected year.

-The two conditions are created using the DATE function:
+The two conditions needed for our Excel SUMIFS between dates formula are created using the DATE function:

 ">="&DATE(C2,1,1) – checks if the date of the transaction is higher than or equal to 01/01/2017 (year is defined by cell C2)

 "<="&DATE(C2,12,31) – checks if the date of the transaction is lower than or equal to 12/31/2017 (year is defined by cell C2)

 "<=" need to be entered as text between double quotes, you will have to use the symbol